 Step 10: Then go to Filters -> Enhance -> Heal Selection.
 Note that if you do not install the plugin as shown in previous steps, this option will not be shown.

-Step 11: Set the parameters as shown, which is context sampling width to 150px, and the filling order will be inwards toward the center.
+Step 11: Set the parameters as shown, which is context sampling width, to 150px, and the filling order will be inwards toward the center.

 Step 13: Duplicate the original image on top of the model removed layer.
 Also, keep a copy of the original just in case if you want to compare it to the original image.

-Step 14: Next, we use the foreground select tool to select the model loosely as shown and close the loop.
+Step 14: Next, we use the foreground select tool to select the model loosely, as shown, and close the loop.

 Step 15: Once the selection is made and you have covered the entire model, then press enter.
 You can see that now the mouse pointer is changed to a paint tool.

-Step 16: Now start painting the model, which is the foreground object and anything in the blue area is the background.
-Get a good coverage of foreground, but it doesn’t need to be exact.
+Step 16: Now start painting the model, which is the foreground object, and anything in the blue area is the background.
+Get a good coverage of the foreground, but it doesn’t need to be exact.
 Once done, press enter.
 Also, make sure that the brush has feathered edges selected, which will give a more realistic blend of background and foreground.